martinboers/plcnext-book/src/ch03-03-plcnext-runtime-components.md

 An overview of these component categories is given in the [PLCnext Technology Info Center][comp-info].
 The categories are somewhat arbitrary, but during startup all the components in one category are generally started before any components in the next category, and vice-versa during shutdown.

-Components are defined in C++ shared object libraries, which are located in the `/usr/lib` directory on the PLC.
+Components are defined in C++ shared object libraries, which are located in the `/usr/lib` directory on the PLCnext Control device.
 The tables below list these shared object libraries, the components they define, and links to more information on the function that each component implements.

 ### Hardware Components